bernardopires/django-tenant-schemas/docs/use.rst

     class Command(BaseTenantCommand):
         COMMAND_NAME = 'do_foo'

-To run only a particular schema, there is an optional argument called ``--schema``.
+To run the command on a particular schema, there is an optional argument called ``--schema``.

 .. code-block:: bash

-    ./manage.py migrate_schemas --schema=customer1
+    ./manage.py tenant_command do_foo --schema=customer1

+If you omit the ``schema`` argument, the interactive shell will ask you to select one.

 migrate_schemas
 ~~~~~~~~~~~~~~~